 Wood exposed to the damaging effects of weather because of peeling paint can warp, split or rot, causing expensive repairs.
 Paint protects wood from sun, insect and water damage, so it pays to touch up those areas that are peeling or chipping.
 Spot painting is fine when the peeling is limited to certain areas.
 Use any saved paint, or take a one-inch-square piece of peeling paint to the home supply or paint store and have them match the color and mix up a quart of paint.

-Clogged gutters and downspouts
+4. Unclog gutters and downspouts

 When gutters and downspouts are clogged, water builds up, damaging your roof and compromising the interior of your home with the possibility of leaks.
 At least twice a year, clean out the gutters and downspouts to allow water to flow off your roof and away from the foundation of your home.

-Dirty HVAC filters
+5. Change dirty HVAC filters

 Your furnace and air-conditioner work most efficiently and last longer when their filters are kept clean.
 Changing heater and air-conditioner filters is usually a quick and easy home project.
 Ensure that you breathe the freshest air possible by changing your filters every four to six months.

-What easy home maintenance chores save you money?
+Which easy home maintenance chores save you money?

 If you liked this post, you may also like: